Dejanvuk/Test-Redis/README.md

 ## How to run

-You can change the REDIS_PORT and REDIS_HOST(only for the server) system environment variables, otherwise the defaults are '6379' and 'localhost'
+You can change the REDIS_PORT and REDIS_HOST(only for the client) system environment variables, otherwise the defaults are '6379' and 'localhost'

 Create the network: docker network create redis-network